the-stanely/MisterSmartyPants/README.md

 When `PASSWORD` is configured, sessions start locked.
 While locked, the system responds only to `/unlock <password>`.

+### Biometric/passkey unlock

-The web UI can also unlock with a registered passkey.
-First unlock with your password and select **Add passkey** on each device you want to use; afterward **Unlock with passkey** uses the phone or computer's built-in biometric/PIN prompt.
-The server stores only the public WebAuthn credential in its local `passkeys.json` file, which is intentionally ignored by Git.
-Passkeys require HTTPS in production and are tied to the site's hostname, so enroll from the same public domain you use on your phone.
+The web UI can unlock with a registered platform passkey, using the phone or computer’s built-in biometric check or device PIN.
+First unlock with `/unlock <password>`, then select **Add passkey** on each device you want to authorize.
+Later, select **Unlock with passkey** instead of entering the password.

+The server stores only the public WebAuthn credential in its local `passkeys.json` file; biometric data and private keys never leave the device. `passkeys.json` is intentionally ignored by Git.

+Passkeys require HTTPS in production and are tied to the exact public hostname.
+Set `PASSKEY_RP_ID` to that hostname (for example, `MisterSmartyPants.us`, without `https://` or a port), and enroll from the same hostname on the phone or computer that will use it.

+Passkeys currently provide site-level unlock access, not separate user accounts: any registered passkey can unlock a new browser session.
+This is suitable for a small trusted deployment.
+The unlocked state remains in the server’s in-memory chat session; after a server restart, unlock again with a password or passkey.

 The web input helper text shows the current state as `Search is ON/OFF/FORCED.
 Ask something or use /?` and updates when you run `/search-on`, `/search-off`, or `/search-force`.

 The web UI starts in concise mode, showing only `You` and `Mr. Smarty Pants` final answers.
 Use `/verbose-on` to restore the search, model, and pipeline details; `/verbose-off` returns to concise mode.

-`/search <query>` is a strict search-engine mode: it bypasses the decider, query builder, and all LLM calls.
+`/search <query>` is a strict search-engine mode: it bypasses the planner/decider and all LLM calls.
 It uses DDGS result metadata and fast meta-description enrichment (no full page extraction), ranks results with the metadata relevance ranker, and returns the top `SEARCH_ONLY_TOP_N` links with summaries.

 `/search-force` switches the session into forced search mode.
-Subsequent normal prompts use the full search-backed answer pipeline and skip only the search decider; query building, DDGS search, fetch/extraction, ranking, summarization, final answer generation, source-link appending, and history updates still run.
-Use `/search-on` to return to decider-controlled search, or `/search-off` to answer from memory and prior context.
+Subsequent normal prompts use the full search-backed answer pipeline and skip only the planner/decider; DDGS search, fetch/extraction, ranking, optional summarization, final answer generation, source-link appending, and history updates still run.
+Use `/search-on` to return to planner/decider-controlled search, or `/search-off` to answer from memory and prior context.

 `/arxiv <query>` and `/wiki <query>` are the same no-LLM mode, but with the search query biased to `arxiv.org` or `wikipedia.org/wiki` so the results stay domain-specific.